-We do have Nagios reporters which make use of our monitoring tool SIMON.
-SIMON submits various kinds of UNICORE test jobs to check the availability of the UNICORE stack.
+UNICORE does have Nagios reporters which make use of the UNICORE monitoring tool SIMON.
+The Site Monitor for UNICORE resources (SIMON) [R 30] submits various kinds of UNICORE test jobs to check the availability of the UNICORE stack.
 One could integrate those into the EGI Nagios.
 SIMON acts as a user, thus needs its own certificate, login and entry in the UNICORE User Database.
+PL-Grid defined a number of critical tests and their dependencies [R 31].

-Our Common Information Provider (CIS) provides information about the underlying system, e.g. number of CPUS, memory, number of running jobs etc. according to the Glue schema.
+UNICOREs Common Information Service (CIS) [R 26] provides detailed information about the underlying system, e.g. the number of CPUS, memory, number of running jobs etc. according to the OGSA standard GLUE2 information model [R 14] for representing resource information.
+A small demo of a Google maps CIS web client can be found under [R 29].